victorar/arm/901-guidelines/best practices.md

  }
  ```

-In order to ensure that secrets which are passed as parameters to virtualMachines/extensions are encrypted, the protectedSettings property of the relevant extensions must be used.
+ Note: In order to ensure that secrets which are passed as parameters to virtualMachines/extensions are encrypted, the protectedSettings property of the relevant extensions must be used.

-88. Use tags to add metadata to resources allows you to add additional information about your resources.
+12. Use tags to add metadata to resources allows you to add additional information about your resources.
 A good use case for tags is adding metadata to a resource for billing detail purposes.

-89. You can group variables into complex objects.
-You can reference a value from a complex object in the format variable.subentry (e.g. "[variables('apiVersion').storage.storageAccounts]").
+13. You can group variables into complex objects.
+You can reference a value from a complex object in the format variable.subentry (e.g. `"[variables('apiVersion').storage.storageAccounts]"`).

 90.	"variables": {
 91.	"apiVersion": {
 92.	  "storage": { "storageAccounts": "2015-06-15" }